arungeorg97/ACSLoader/README.md

 -------------------------------------\_~~__(··)_~~_/-------------------------------------------

 This repository contains a couple of simple loader scripts based on c#.
+Using Dinvoke concept without having to integrate the dinvoke dll.

 - Technique -1 - GetSyscallStub :